hpc-maths/samurai/doc/source/tutorial/field.rst

     u[cell] = ...;

 :cpp:class:`samurai::Cell` is defined by the level, the integer coordinates of the cell and the index where we can find this cell into the field.
 For more information see the dedicated part in the first tutorial (:ref:`cell`).
-In general, we don't have to create a cell using the constructor of :cpp_code:`samurai::Cell<coord_index_t, dim>`.
+Generally, we do not have to create a cell using the constructor of :cpp_code:`samurai::Cell<coord_index_t, dim>`.
 We can use algorithms that perform a loop over the cells of the mesh as we will see in the next tutorial (:doc:`algorithm`).

 The second way is to access the elements of the field as if we were on a cartesian grid.
-Let's give an example to better understand how it works
+Let us give an example to better understand how it works

 .. code-block:: c++

     u(level, i, j) = ...

-If we omit the level attribute, we observe that we can access the data of the field by using the indices `i`, `j`, `k` as we would make in a uniform structured code.
-The level is needed here to know where the indices live: `i=1` at level `0` is completely different from `i=1` at level `10`.
+If we forget the level attribute for a moment, we observe that we can access the data of the field by using the indices `i`, `j`, `k` as we would do on a code for a uniform structured mesh.
+Here, the level is needed to know where the indices live: `i=1` at level `0` is completely different from `i=1` at level `10`.
 The other difference is that the parameter `i` is not a scalar but an interval.
-On the other hand, the other indices (`j`, `k`, ...) are scalars.
+Contrarily, the other indices (`j`, `k`, ...) are scalars.
 Therefore, :cpp_code:`u(level, i, j)` is an array of the size of the interval `i`.

-`u(level, i, j)` returns a `xtensor view <https://xtensor.readthedocs.io/en/latest/view.html>`_ of the field where are stored the values for the interval `i` in the x-direction, `j` in the y-direction at level.
-It means that we can use lazy expressions as in `xtensor <https://xtensor.readthedocs.io>`_ to update the data. `xtensor` offers an API closed to NumPy as described here: `From numpy to xtensor <https://xtensor.readthedocs.io/en/latest/numpy.html>`_.
+The operation `u(level, i, j)` returns a `xtensor view <https://xtensor.readthedocs.io/en/latest/view.html>`_ of the field where the values for the interval `i` in the x-direction, `j` in the y-direction at level are stored.
+It means that we can use lazy expressions (evaluated eventually in time) as in `xtensor <https://xtensor.readthedocs.io>`_ to update the data.
+The library `xtensor` offers an API very close to NumPy as described here: `From numpy to xtensor <https://xtensor.readthedocs.io/en/latest/numpy.html>`_.

 For example